BorgwardtLab/GraphKernels/data/README.md

 typing "load MUTAG" in MATLAB
 loads a 188 element array of graph structures, called MUTAG, and a column of 188 numbers, each of which indicates the class that the corresponding graph belongs to.

+GRAPHML

+The same datasets are also provided in Graphml format.
+For each dataset X, the X folder contains graphml data files for each graph in the dataset.
+The file X is a list pointing to such files; the X labels files contain information on the target for each graph in the dataset.

 # Description